George Zimmerman Is Suing Trayvon Martin's Family For $100 Million

 George Zimmerman, who was charged with Trayvon Martin's death, has now decided to sue Martin's family, proving that he is truly the most despicable Florida man.

-Although a jury acquitted Zimmerman of all homicidal charges in 2013, he now seeks a sum of $100 million in civil damages, defamation, and conspiracy, according to an original report by the Miami Herald on Wednesday.
+Although a jury acquitted Zimmerman of all homicidal charges in 2013, he now seeks a sum of £86m ($100 million) in civil damages, defamation, and conspiracy, according to an original report by the Miami Herald on Wednesday.
 According to court papers, everyone involved in charging Martin's case is now responsible for damages to Zimmerman's Floridian reputation: prosecutors, lawyers, and family members are all listed as defendants in his suit.
 Namely, Martin's mother, Sabrina Fulton, is listed as lead defendant.

 Advertisement

-The lawsuit also specifically sites the publishers of "Open Season: Legalized Genocide of Colored People" for wrongful defamation of Zimmerman's character.
+The lawsuit also specifically sites the publishers of "Open Season: Legalised Genocide of Coloured People" for wrongful defamation of Zimmerman's character.
 Written by Benjamin Crump, who was one of Martin's attorneys, the October-released book details Martin's case as part of systematic racism in the U.S.

 Zimmerman's lawsuit rests on "newly discovered" evidence from another entertainment outlet: A documentary titled The Trayvon Martin Hoax, which alleges that the Martin family engineered a fake witness during Zimmerman's trial.
 The director of the documentary plans to address these claims in a press conference scheduled for Thursday.
 But case defendants (and almost everyone on Twitter), don't really believe Zimmerman has any footing with this lawsuit.